iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
+* Ability to ignore certain collision types
+  * Tiles may be collidable but if they don't move at all don't check for collisions with each other
 * SwingSolaPlatform
   * Add ability to position window
   * Add ability to set initial size of window